KANSAS - Sauer Castle

 Jones also told of a day that she woke up with the idea to take photos of the Sauer family plot.
 It was May 1.
 When she got to the graveside, she noticed that one of the Sauers had died on May 1.
 I hate to be a party pooper, but I bet I could go to any cemetery today and find someone who died on this day.

 Jones recalled her most frightening experience to Hughes in the attic level of the tower.
 It seems Ms. Jones always kept a .22 derringer in her pocket.
 Given the trouble that Mr. Berry had with break-ins, this is not surprising.
-On the particular day of her story, she had forgotten her gun and asked her husband to go back to their home and retrieve it.
+On the particular day of her story, she forgot her gun and asked her husband to return to their home and retrieve it.
 No sooner had he left when Jones heard a noise coming from the attic that she could not explain.
 She remained where she was until her husband returned.
 Together they went to the attic, and there was nothing there.
 Once again, I feel compelled to bring up the Kansas City winds.

 While Jones was the owner, the home was a favorite place for psychics.
 Jones claimed they told her the attic was the center for paranormal activity.
 Maurice Schwalm was one Jones invited to the house.
-He was convinced that a photo he took of the house clearly showed a haunting.
+He was convinced that a photo he took of the house showed a haunting.
 However, his photo only showed a scratch of light over the doorway and another over an upstairs bedroom.
 I could not reach Schwalm for comment, but he was notorious at the article's time for getting his name in print.
 Several people have faith in Schwalm and believe he knew what he was talking about.

 I started asking around locally for haunting stories when I began this research early in 2003.
 However, for a house that most people in Kansas City consider haunted, no one has any activity stories.
 One of the legends I heard frequently is that a young boy haunts it.
 No one knew who this boy was or what he did.
 That is just the story that they have heard and believed.

 Some people told me that there had been frequent apparition sightings by previous residents.
-But when questioned as to who these residents were, no one knew names or time periods.
+But when questioned as to who these residents were, no one knew names or periods.
 It was just another legend.
 This reminded me of when I was a child.
 The house three doors down was empty.
-Now, this wasn't a beautiful castle like the Sauer place.
+Now, this wasn't a beautiful castle-like the Sauer place.
 This was just a ranch-style house with a massive tree in the front yard.
 We referred to this as the haunted house, as it was very spooky to look at from the sidewalk.
 The entire front of the house was hidden in the shadows of the tree.
 After a couple of years, a family moved in, and I got to know them.
 I visited this house frequently.
-It was not a haunted house, but the legend was there because we started it in our fear of the unknown.
+It was not a haunted house, but the legend was there because we started it in fear of the unknown.

 While Paul Berry owned the home, he protected it with a shotgun filled with rock salt.
 His German Shepard was his only living companion, and a past throat accident left him with a wailing bark.
 Many people mistook this for a haunting.
 Some say Berry was a hermit for the 30 years he lived there.

 When I went to Sauer castle, it was called Igors.
 It had a strange caretaker named Mr. Berry who would chase away the cults there for their black masses.
 The story of the main haunting and the ghost that we saw was of a woman.
 The story is this she would go up to the widow's walk and look out at the river.
 One day and no one knew why she hung [sic] herself up there.
 You could see her in the tall windows swing; the family moved to the east and left a caretaker for the place.
 The pictures we took show the figure of a woman in the fount upstairs window on the right looking at the house and another on the entrance stairs.
 We never heard the story of the boy.
-I received several emails from people who remember calling the place Igors and trespassing and/or harassing the caretaker when they were in high school.
+I received several emails from people who remember calling the place Igors and trespassing or harassing the caretaker while in high school.

 Caretakers seem to have a habit of not staying very long at the Castle.
-One could speculate that this is due to a haunting, but I feel it may be more the result of endless frustration in trying to protect the property from the curious and vandals who try to enter the property nightly.
+One could speculate that this is due to a haunting, but I feel it may be more the result of endless frustration in protecting the property from the curious and vandals who try to enter the property nightly.
 I believe the fence's addition has helped slow the trespassing, but there will always be prying minds as long as the house remains abandoned and mysterious.